ddttom/parser/TESTING.md

 ### 3. Pattern Matching

+- Test natural language patterns (e.g., "high priority", "costs $100")
-- Test explicit patterns (e.g., [tag:important])
+- Test hashtag patterns (e.g., "#important", "#project")
-- Test parameter handling (e.g., [tag:important(priority=high)])
+- Test @ mention patterns (e.g., "@john", "@team")
 - Test multiple format variations
 - Test edge cases and boundary conditions

 ### Important Note About Confidence Levels

 Confidence levels are determined by the parser implementation and should not be tested.
+They are part of the parser's internal logic for determining match quality:

+- HIGH: Strong natural language patterns with clear intent (e.g., "high priority", "costs $100")
+- MEDIUM: Standard patterns with good context (e.g., "#important", "@team")
+- LOW: Inferred patterns with less certainty (e.g., "sometime next week")

-They are part of the parser's internal logic for determining match quality.
-While the metadata should include a confidence field, its specific value (HIGH, MEDIUM, LOW) is an implementation detail that should not be part of the test suite.
+While the metadata should include a confidence field, its specific value is an implementation detail that should not be part of the test suite.

 ### 4. Error Handling

 - Test invalid format handling
-- Test malformed parameter handling
+- Test malformed pattern handling
 - Test invalid value handling
 - Test parser error handling and recovery